MartinSStewart/job-stats/README.md

 ## Reproducing this graph

-1. Download Lamdera https://dashboard.lamdera.app/docs/download and then run `lamdera live` in your terminal
+1. Download Lamdera https://dashboard.lamdera.app/docs/download and then run `lamdera live` in your terminal while in the root folder for this repo
+2. Go to localhost:8000
-2. You should see the graph at the top of the screen and all the messages below!
+3. You should see the graph at the top of the screen and all the messages below!